Pluto-Networks/Pluto-Public-Relations/README.md

 ## For devs

-    If you need dev accounts contact us on twitter @PlutoRepo
+    If you need dev account contact us on twitter @PlutoRepo

 ## Contributing